alecmuffett/the-onion-diaries/building-proof-of-concept.md

 Install Ubuntu with "standard system utilities" and apply all patches; we will do everything else manually.

-You might want to install sshd so that you have terminal cut-and-paste; I shall leave that undocumented, but please maintain security appropriately.
+You might want to install sshd (eg: package `openssh-server`) so that you have terminal cut-and-paste; I shall leave that undocumented, but please maintain security appropriately.

 ### Build `mitmproxy`

 There is a version of mitmproxy available in the Ubuntu APT repositories, but it is old, out of date, and wrong with respect to the documentation that you will find on the web.

 So we shall build it manually.
-The commands I'm typing are as follows:
+The commands I am typing are as follows:

 ```sh
 sudo -i # become root